hoppet-code/hoppet/pyinterface/README.md

 ## A note on version numbering

 The version of the Python interface has an extra suffix, which only gets incremented when the Python interface gets an update but the underlying hoppet code stays the same.
-A vversion number `X.Y.Z.a` then means that the interface uses hoppet version `X.Y.Z`.
+A version number `X.Y.Z.a` then means that the interface uses hoppet version `X.Y.Z`.